AlexEguiluz/Essmei/README.md

 # Essmei

-This site is similar to my project Hexagon-fictional-band, I decided to build a similar site to continue practicing.
+This site is similar to my project Hexagon-fictional-band, I decided to build a similar site to continue practicing. <br>
 This site is responsive and contains a sort of online shop design that I have built with HTML, CSS and some Java Script.
 This site is built with an outter container and inner container using different styles of layout with positioning and flexbox.
 I use Jquery in the store section menu and every time we hovers on the objects the price and name appears.